device42/ansible_device42/README.md

 ## Legacy Inventory Usage
 -----------------------------

+### Requirements
+- ansible 2.9+
+- python 3.6.x+ or python 2.7.x
+- Device42 16.12.00+
+- requests (you can install it with pip install requests or apt-get install python-requests)
+- Ansible must have an available connection to your Device42 instance in order to collect devices for inventory

     * rename conf.sample.ini to conf.ini
     * in conf add D42 URL/credentials ( also instead of conf file, possible to use environment variables )
 ```